 What to Expect from Your Facelift

 Three types of facelift procedures are in common use.
-Dr. Kole will recommend one of these after consulting with you about your goals for the surgery.
+Dr. Kole will recommend one of these after consulting with you about your goals for the operation.

 The short-scar facelift.
-This procedure—also called a mini-facelift—repositions the skin, muscle, and soft tissues of the face that have been affected by gravity, the aging process, and loss of elastic and collagen fibers over the years.
-The major difference between a short-scar facelift and the traditional facelift is that a short-scar facelift uses a significantly smaller length of incisions.
+This cosmetic procedure—also called a mini-facelift—repositions the skin, muscle, and soft tissues of the face that have been affected by gravity, the aging process, and loss of elastic and collagen fibers over the years.
+The major difference between a short-scar facelift and the traditional one is that a short-scar facelift uses a significantly smaller length of incisions.
 This incision uses the temple and tragus incision but stops at the earlobe.
 This results in eliminating the scar around the earlobe and behind the ear into the hairline.
-This facelift procedure may be ideal for younger patients with early signs of aging, such as jowls or loss of volume in the cheeks, but who have not yet developed prominent wrinkles in the neck or “marionette lines” extending vertically from the corners of the mouth.
+This procedure may be ideal for younger patients with early signs of aging, such as jowls or loss of volume in the cheeks, but who have not yet developed prominent wrinkles in the neck or “marionette lines” extending vertically from the corners of the mouth.
+Our professional, experienced plastic surgeons also perform skin tightening and facial rejuvenation procedures as well.

 General Guidelines for Your Pennsylvania Facelift

-Although facelifts may take years off your appearance, it is important to understand what can be achieved with a resulting natural look and what facelift surgery cannot do.
-A facelift primarily affects the lower half of the face, tightening and elevating loose and lax musculature, as well as repositioning fat and elevating skin of the folds between the nose and the mouth, the marionette lines vertically from the corners of the mouth, the jaw, and the neck.
+Although facelifts may take years off your appearance, it is important to understand what can be achieved with a resulting natural look and what professional facelift procedures cannot do.
+It primarily affects the lower half of the face, tightening and elevating loose and lax musculature, as well as repositioning fat and elevating skin of the folds between the nose and the mouth, the marionette lines vertically from the corners of the mouth, the jaw, and the neck.
 A mid-facelift also lifts the cheeks and lower eyelids.
 No facelift procedure corrects the signs of aging in the upper face, such as crows’ feet or forehead wrinkles.
-It is for this reason that a facelift is often combined with other procedures—such as a forehead lift or Botox® cosmetic injections—for total facial rejuvenation.
+It is for this reason that a facelift is often combined with other procedures from a doctor with experience—such as a forehead lift or Botox® cosmetic injections—for total facial rejuvenation.

-It’s not possible to stop or reverse aging.
+It’s not possible to stop or reverse aging with cosmetic procedures.
 What can be done is to repair some of the damage to your appearance caused by the aging process.

-What Is the Cost of a Facelift in Philadelphia and Bucks County?
+What Is the Cost of a Facelift in Southampton and Bucks County?

-The cost for a facelift varies depending on the extent of surgery necessary to achieve optimum results.
+The cost for a one varies depending on the extent of operation necessary to achieve optimum results.

 The Kole Plastic Surgery Center accepts cash, check, and credit card (MasterCard®, Visa®, American Express®, Discover®) as acceptable forms of payment.